emanuelmfonseca/single-cell-sequencing-migration/README.md

 ### 1. Data Preparation

-You will need to download the required dataset and install essential software before running the pipeline.

-#### Dataset Download

 The input dataset for this pipeline will be automatically downloaded from 10x Genomics.
 Specifically, the pipeline retrieves the **[1k PBMCs from a Healthy Donor (v3 Chemistry)](https://www.10xgenomics.com/datasets/1-k-pbm-cs-from-a-healthy-donor-v-3-chemistry-3-standard-3-0-0)** dataset.
 No manual download is required, as the pipeline includes a step to fetch this dataset during execution.